Consult Super-Specialist Doctors at CARE Hospitals

-Coronary artery diseases (CAD) affect millions of people in India, mainly the elderly population, making it a very common form of heart disease.
+Coronary artery disease (CAD) affects millions of people in India, mainly the elderly population, making it a very common form of heart disease.
 Coronary artery diseases occur due to a condition known as atherosclerosis (narrowed and hardened coronary arteries).

-The percutaneous coronary intervention has emerged as the mainstay of invasive therapy for patients with coronary artery diseases.
-Coronary angiography and angioplasty are used in the diagnosis, analysis, and treatment of blockages in blood vessels but there are some drawbacks of this method of diagnosis.
+Percutaneous coronary intervention has emerged as the mainstay of invasive therapy for patients with coronary artery diseases.
+Coronary angiography and angioplasty are used in the diagnosis, analysis, and treatment of blockages in blood vessels, but there are some drawbacks to this method of diagnosis.
 When coronary angioplasty is combined with this stenting method, it is referred to as percutaneous coronary intervention (PCI).

 What happens in an angiography?

-Angiography is a method to check blood vessels using X-ray.
+Angiography is a method done in the best Hospital for Angiography in Hyderabad to check blood vessels using X-rays.
 Before using an X-ray, the blood is dyed with a special color so that the blood vessels show clearly in an angiography.
-Using X-ray, the blood vessels are highlighted, allowing a cardiologist to see if there are any problems.
+Using an X-ray, the blood vessels are highlighted, allowing a cardiologist to see if there are any problems.
 The images, thus, created using X-ray are called angiograms.

 Why is angiography used?

-Angiography is used to check if the blood flow through your arteries is obstructed due to some reason.
+Angiography is used to check if the blood flow through your arteries is obstructed for some reason.
 CARE Hospitals provide this diagnostic procedure to diagnose or investigate numerous problems affecting the blood vessels of patients.
 These health problems include:

-Pulmonary embolism - blockage due to blood clots in the blood vessel supply to the lungs,
+Pulmonary embolism -blockage caused by blood clots in the blood vessels that supply the lungs.

 Blockage of blood clots in the blood vessels supplies blood to the kidneys.